Cumulative management area

 Approved Surat Cumulative Management Area Underground Water Impact Report

-On 31 May 2016, the OGIA submitted the second UWIR for the Surat CMA (Surat UWIR) to the department.
-The Surat UWIR was approved with conditions on 24 August 2016, and took effect on 19 September 2016.
+On 17 December 2021, the OGIA submitted the fourth UWIR for the Surat CMA (Surat UWIR) to the department.
+The Surat UWIR was approved on 17 March 2022, and took effect on 1 May 2022.
 You can view the approved Surat UWIR.

-Under the approved Surat UWIR, petroleum tenure holders are responsible for:
+Under the approved Surat UWIR, tenure holders are responsible for:

 - undertaking bore assessments within 60 business days of the UWIR taking effect for bores located in the immediately affected area